Zaman586/Github-CI-CD/README.md

 # Gitlab-CI-CD
 Fundamental CI/CD Project
 Gitlab CI/CD
-Installation
+Installated all the required Software
-Docker
+Docker,
-Nginx
+Nginx,
-Git
+Git,
-Gitlab runner ( install from official documentation of Gitlab) Create repository on Gitlab
+Gitlab runner ( install from official documentation of Gitlab), Create repository on Gitlab,
-Clone your repository
+Clone your repository,
-Git clone “ Paste your repos link ”
+Git clone “ Paste your repos link ”,
-Enter your e-mail of GItlab “”
+Enter your e-mail of GItlab “”,
-Password of Gitlab””
+Password of Gitlab””,
 Register your gitlab runner from setting (CI/CD) your epository Use https:// instead http
 Lock to your current project